nalapalu/Physics_Projects/PhD_research/README.md

 - 30°N – 30°S, 0°–360° E
 - Tropical troposphere

+## Methodology:
+- Used ATLAS Lagrangian chemistry and transport model for analysis
+- Developed a numerical model in MATLAB where I developed parameterizations to improve model accuracy
+- Collected, preprocessed and explored data from diverse sources and file formats, multiple GBs large.
+- Created a range of high quality visualizations using different packages
+- Presented results in national and international conferences to technical and non-technical audiences.
+- Collaborated with world leading scientists to produce scientific reports

+## Results
 **RQ1: Source Regions of SO2**

 * The main source regions identified by the ATLAS model are over Eastern China, India, Southern Mexico, South East Asia, and Papa New Guinea.